Seven-Figure Dropshipper Paul Lee's Facebook Ads Formula

 Creating the Video Script

 Paul: What happens next is it typically takes one to two days.
 While you’re ordering that video, you wanna give them the script.
 I never let these guys write my script for me.
 I pretty much create the script and it’s derived from the product page as well.
+From Facebook Ads formula perspective, it is important to create the best video possible and this includes the script and how you promote the product.

 Jessica: I see.